cultuurnet/stoplight-docs-best-practices/docs/API design/Error-responses.md

 Use `400 Bad request` when an invalid parameter name/value was included in the request, if the JSON included in the request body was invalid, etc.

-Use `404 Not found` **only** if the requested endpoint does not exist or an entity specified in a **path** parameter was not found.
+Use `404 Not found` **only** if the requested endpoint does not exist or an entity specified in the **path** was not found.

-For example, the event with id `7b9fbdfc-08be-4ddd-9f8f-151eb219e626` does not exist.

-Then the following `GET` should return a `404`:
+For example, given that the event with id `7b9fbdfc-08be-4ddd-9f8f-151eb219e626` does not exist, then the following `GET` should return a `404` because the path does not exist:

 ```
 GET /events/7b9fbdfc-08be-4ddd-9f8f-151eb219e626
 ```

-But the following `GET` should return a `400`:
+But the following `GET` should return a `400` because the `/calsum` path does exist, but the given `eventId` is invalid:
 ```
 GET /calsum?eventId=7b9fbdfc-08be-4ddd-9f8f-151eb219e626
 ```

-In the first example the endpoint (resource) itself was not found, while in the second example the endpoint exists but the supplied `eventId` parameter is incorrect (as the id does not exist).